Blockrazor/blockrazor/README.md

 </details>

 ## License
 The license and contribution policy are two halves of the same puzzle.
 This project is licensed under the [MPL v2.0 license](LICENSE).
 The code is owned (and Copyright) by _all_ contributors.
-Contributors are listed in the [AUTHORS](AUTHORS), please add your name to this file in your first pull request.
+Contributors are listed in the [AUTHORS](AUTHORS) file.
+Please add your name to the end of this file in your first pull request so that you also become an owner.

 This license ensures that:
 1. Contributors to Blockrazor cannot have their code stolen and used by closed-source projects without their permission.
 It's very common for corporate software merchants to steal code from open source projects and use it in their closed source or even patented products and services in direct competition with the original project.
 For example, anyone who contributes code to a project released under a BSD/MIT style license effectively has no rights to their own code or any improvements made upon it.